- The Faetar Language

 Please see Ong et al. 2024 for more details about the Faetar ASR Benchmark Corpus and a more detailed breakdown of the corpus.

-The Faetar ASR Benchmark Corpus data used in the challenge is available without cost under a restrictive license that prohibits re-distribution, among other things.
+The Faetar ASR Benchmark Corpus data is available without cost under a restrictive license that prohibits re-distribution, among other things.
 Please see the Registration section below to request access.

 The following table shows the distribution of data in the corpus, which consists of a train set, a test set, a small dev set, and an unlabelled set.